Paul Wyatt explains how you can get in with the right people and make meetups and social media work for you.

 The difference is often down to the fact that the conference organisers haven't just paid lip service to the idea of networking, but actually put things in place to ensure it happens.

-For example, at our own conference, Generate*, there'll be a pre-event meetup to encourage attendees to get mingling early on.
-There'll also be a structured networking event during the day, in which attendees will have a chance for one-to-ones with the main speakers.
-There'll even be a comedy show at the end of the day, to loosen everyone up and giving them something other than work to talk about at the evening party.
-If that (and a few beers) doesn't get people chatting in a relaxed atmosphere, nothing will.
+For example, at our own conference, Generate, there'll be a pre-event Dribbble meetup to encourage attendees to get mingling early on.
+There'll also be an after party to loosen everyone up – if that (and a few beers) doesn't get people chatting in a relaxed atmosphere, nothing will.

 12. Use Vimeo